joeuong/Quest_Survey/README.md

         - Determine the order of which this tab should be sorted
             - Order will be the least picked courses first.
     - `detail`
-        - Delete UFO?
-        - Add _Course Offering Id 18_ to each Class Num
+        - Add `Course Offering Id 18` to each Class Num
         - Add `C_CAPACITY` column
-        - Delete rows without a _Course Offering Id 18_
+        - Delete rows without a `Course Offering Id 18`

 ### Run the script
 - Place files into the `source_files` directory
+- Split the main file into SUMMER and FALL files
 - Run `main.py`
 - Output files will be in the `output_files` directory
+- If more than one version is run, select a version to use in production
+- De-dupe the list of unassigned students to assign holds
+- (optional) recombine the files into one master/final file

 ## Registration Day

 ### Select and Clean file after run (You)
 - Remove summer students who were moved to fall (checked for Summer Term Activation)
     - Can be done prior to running script.
 - Remove students from both terms who did not have a term activation in either semester
     - Can be done prior to running script.
 - Rename each CSV file to `qbuenrollfile####.csv` where #### is the term code
 - Structure for CSV sent to UFIT should be:
     - `UFID, STRM, CLASS_NBR`

 ### Run in Campus Solutions (OUR/Quest/Query Based Update - QBU)
 - Meet with Quest Admin, Registrar's Admin(s), and UFIT